lifemapper/core/docs/userDocs/qgisTraining.rst

    * Fill in the parameters to determine presence or absence for a species in a grid cell.
 The Bioclim models in this archive are very simple and have only values of 0, 50 and 100.
 Choose 50 for the min and 100 for the max.

-1. Explore an existing experiment
+#.
+Explore an existing experiment (not yet written)